-At the date of preparation of these Annual Accounts, the Board of Directors of Almirall, S.A. has agreed to propose to the General Shareholders' Meeting the distribution of a dividend charged to unrestricted reserves for the amount of €39.8 million (equivalent to €0.19 per share).
-For the purposes of this dividend distribution, it is proposed to use the "Scrip Dividend" shareholder remuneration system, which has already been applied in 2023 and in previous years.
-In this system, the shareholders are offered an alternative option that allows them to receive bonus shares in the Company without limiting their option to receive an amount of cash equivalent to the dividend payment (Note 26).
+At the date of preparation of these financial statements, the Board of Directors of Almirall, S.A. has agreed to propose to the General Shareholders' Meeting the distribution of a dividend charged to unrestricted reserves for the amount of €40.6 million (equivalent to €0.19 per share).
+For the purposes of this dividend distribution, it is proposed to use the "Flexible Dividend" shareholder remuneration system, which has already been applied in 2024, or alternatively, to pay it fully in cash (Note 26).